 Every month child care providers receive a Care 4 Kids electronic invoice.
 The invoice lists the name of each child and the amount of care covered.
 To process payment, the provider must review and submit the invoice by the due date indicated.

 Care 4 Kids will process the completed invoice and issue an electronic payment within 15 days.
-The program will also issue a Remittance Advice Notice that explains the payment amount.
+The program will also issue an electronic Payment Summary that explains the payment amount.

 Back to top.